darkdars/DROOLS/README.md

 # DROOLS

-Trabalho de Drools Realizado no Ano 2018/2019, por Hugo Silva e Carlos André!
+System that recomends new purchases based on previous ones.
+Writed in Java using the techonologie Drools.

+# Contributions
+# Hugo Silva
+# Carlos Santana